 3. Only use one resource at a time.
 It is important to stay focused and not use many different techniques; you have to stick to your vision and apply any advice you get to that vision.
 Keep in mind that if you are using three different philosophies coming from three different sources, then possibly nothing will work.
 Do not make the mistake of trying something without completing it before moving on to the next.
 Pick a strategic partner, and stick to their philosophy based on the time frame you choose.
 Give the program a chance before deciding to utilize other programs.

 4. Be realistic about the budget that you have available to invest.
 Roughly, it will cost you between $75 and $250 per hour to hire a good strategic partner for basic services.
-For a monthly program, your cost will range from $79 to $1,200 for a consistent program.
-If you do not have some type of budget allotted before you contact a potential strategic partner, it will probably be better to invest in self-paced programs or free local workshops until you can pull together a nice budget.
+For a monthly program, your cost will range from $250 to $1,200, for a sustainable program.
+If you do not have a budget allotted before you contact a potential strategic partner, it will be better to invest in self-paced programs or free local workshops until you can pull together a dedicated budget.
+The challenge will be to “make” it a priority in your budgeting tasks.

 Before you contact a potential strategic partner make sure you know why you are calling and what you need.
 If you are not sure what you need, make sure you tell them exactly that!